exoplatform/exo-documentation/docs/PersonalApplications.rst

 - |7| your gained badges by domains

-    .. note:: When someone opens your profile, many action are available such as: Chat, Call, Send kudos, Send Cauris and Connect button if you're not in connection.
+    .. note:: When you open someone else's profile, several interactions are possible such as: Chat, Call, Send Kudos, Send Coins and Connect.

         |PRFL-2|